samsoncsyu7777/tutoring-platform/docs/meeting-workflows.md

     Promotion will be added to the email footer in the future.

   Screenshots:
-    Take a screenshot shot on every student’s classwork automatically at the background when teacher back to lecture Show a button on teacher’s screen when teaching to screenshot the teaching materials
+    Take a screenshot on every student’s classwork automatically at the background when teacher back to lecture Show a button on teacher’s screen when teaching to screenshot the teaching materials

 Storage: